-Only 23 percent of infants are born with eyes appearing perfectly straight and aligned, so there is no need to panic if your newborn appears to have an eye turn!
+Only 23 percent of infants are born with eyes that appear perfectly straight and aligned, so there is no need to panic if your newborn appears to have an eye turn!

 Most infants are born with misaligned eyes, with one eye usually turning outward, appearing “crossed eyed”.
 Within the first three months of age, the eyes gradually straighten as they begin to develop the neural connections with the brain and work together as a coordinated team.

-It is also common for infants to appear as if they have esotropia (inward turn of the eyes), because the bridge of the nose is not fully developed.
+It is also common for infants to appear as if they have esotropia, because the bridge of the nose is not yet fully developed.
 As the bridge of the nose develops, more of the white of the eyes, the sclera, becomes visible on the nasal side, enabling the eyes to appear more aligned.

 Congenital (infantile) esotropia